tycarrier20/LinkedInSearch/README.md

 - DO NOT USE PERSONAL LINKEDIN ACCOUNT WHEN RUNNING THIS PROGRAM
 - Before running program, make sure you have a fake LinkedIn account created and have logged into it in your chrome browser
 - You will need to use a fake account in case the account gets locked out/restricted since LinkedIn doesn't like web scrapers ;)
-- Many measures are taken in the code to prevent account getting locked out/restricted, but there is always a chance of the bot being caught
+- Many measures are taken in the code to prevent account getting locked out/restricted, but there is always a chance of the bot being recognized

 ## Dependencies
 - Must have BeautifulSoup installed: https://www.geeksforgeeks.org/beautifulsoup-installation-python/